-- Always look at water conditions before letting your dog swim or wade.
+- Always look at the water around you before letting your dog swim or wade.

-- Provide your dog a fresh water source to minimize the amount of lake water they drink.
+- Give your dog fresh water to minimize the amount of lake water they drink.

 - Rinse your dog off as soon as possible after being in the water.
-Since dogs often lick their fur, they can ingest toxins even after they are dry.
+Since dogs often lick their fur, they can swallow toxins even after they are dry.

-If your dog has been in the water near an algae bloom, call your vet if they seem ill afterwards.
+If your dog has been in the water near a blue-green algae bloom and they seem sick, call your vet.

-There are no quick or easy remedies for the control of blue-green algae once they appear in a lake or pond.
-Reducing the amount of nutrients that wash into our lakes and ponds will eventually reduce the frequency and intensity of blue-green algae blooms, but it may take a long time and a lot of community involvement to effectively change the nutrient concentrations in a water body.
+There is no quick and easy fix once blue-green algae appears in a lake or pond.
+Reducing the amount of nutrients that wash into our lakes and ponds will eventually help, but it may take a long time and a lot of community involvement.

-- Prevent yard debris like leaves and grass clippings from washing into storm drains.
+- Keep leaves and grass clippings from washing into storm drains

 - Plant native plants along the shoreline to help keep the water clean